Justina Ireland

-Justina Ireland (born 7 February 1985) is an American science-fiction and fantasy author of young adult fiction and former editor-in-chief of the FIYAH Literary Magazine of Black Speculative Fiction.
+Justina Ireland (born February 7, 1985) is an American science fiction and fantasy author of young adult fiction and former editor-in-chief of the FIYAH Literary Magazine.
 She received the 2018 World Fantasy Award for Non-Professional Work.
-Her novel Dread Nation won the 2019 Locus Award, and was nominated for the Andre Norton, Bram Stoker, and Lodestar Awards.
+Her New York Times bestselling novel Dread Nation won the 2019 Locus Award, and was nominated for the Andre Norton, Bram Stoker, and Lodestar Awards.

 Biography

 As a teen, Ireland had aspirations to become a historian.
 She enlisted in the military at nineteen, where she would serve as an Arabic linguistics expert.
 Now based in York, Pennsylvania, she works for the U.S. Navy as a director of logistics and weapon-systems support, and teaches creative writing at York College of Pennsylvania, where she is an adjunct lecturer in the department of Communication and Writing.

 Ireland holds a BA in History from Armstrong Atlantic State University and an MFA in Writing for Children and Young Adults from Hamline University, where she wrote a thesis on "microaggressions in children’s literature".
 She is currently pursuing her PhD in English Literature.